multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 ### Download the build wrapper

-The build process (via Docker) is wrapped in a easy-to-use, friendly Python script.
+The build process (via Docker) is wrapped in an easy-to-use, friendly Python script.
 Let's download it:

 ```bash
 wget https://raw.githubusercontent.com/multiversx/mx-sdk-build-contract/main/build_with_docker.py